Kong/ngx_wasm_module/README.md

-While WasmX offers obvious benefits to Kong Inc. today (i.e. embedding WebAssembly filters inside of Kong Gateway), it could become its own proxy runtime if it proves itself valuable alongside Envoy, that is: unique in its own proposition value, in terms of performance & footprint compromises.
+While WasmX offers obvious benefits to Kong Inc. today (i.e. embedding WebAssembly filters inside of Kong Gateway), it could become its own proxy runtime should it proves itself valuable alongside Envoy, that is: unique in its own proposition value in terms of performance & footprint compromises.

 [Back to TOC](#table-of-contents)